BhargavHarshithMudragiri/CICD-Implementation/README.md

 # CICD-Implementation
-All Pre Requisites to develop a CICD pipeline using Jenkins
+All Pre Requisites to develop a CI pipeline using Jenkins and CD using Argo CD